 The “brilliant” Manson thought that hiring a boring lawyer would help his case.
 He chose Irving Kanarek, who was well known for dragging court testimony and numerous court objections.
 Kanarek wasn’t able to save him, and Manson received the death sentence after a 7-month trial.

 25. The trial didn’t end the crime spree

 Not all of Manson’s followers ended up in prison, and many continued to follow him.
-In 1973, four followers attempted to rob a gun store in Hawthorne and ended up in a gun battle with the police.
-They planned to break Charles out of prison with weapons they stole.
-Two years later, in 1975, Lynette Alice “Squeaky” Fromme, one of his most fervent followers, attempted to assassinate President Gerald Ford in California.
+In 1973, four followers attempted to rob a gun store in Hawthorne, California and ended up in a gun battle with the police.
+They planned to break Charles out of prison with the weapons they stole.
+Two years later, in 1975, Lynette Alice “Squeaky” Fromme, one of his most fervent followers, attempted to assassinate President Gerald Ford.

 26. The CA Supreme Court Saved Him

 In 1972, the California state Supreme Court struck down the death penalty as cruel and unusual in People v.
 Anderson.
 Everyone on death row got bumped down to life in prison, including the Manson family.